kingsfordonyina/kingsfordonyina.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Kingsford is a Ph.D. student in Public Policy at [The University of North Carolina at Charlotte](https://publicpolicy.charlotte.edu/).
-His primary area of interest is social safety nets, international development policy and applied econometrics.
+I am a PhD student in Public Policy Analysis at [The University of North Carolina at Charlotte](https://publicpolicy.charlotte.edu/).
+My research interest includes social safety nets, international development policy and applied econometrics.

 ---